-During the year ended July 31, 2017, the Company acquired 230 lithium claims in Utah.
-On April 11, 2017, as amended on October 18, 2017 the Company closed a joint venture earn-in option agreement with Power Metals Corp. ("Power Metals") to explore and develop lithium brines beneath American Potash's existing lithium claims and Utah state lithium leases.

-The agreement entitles Power Metals to earn up to 65% of all the Company's lithium holdings in Utah by completing the following:
+On April 11, 2017, as amended on October 18, 2017 the Company closed a joint venture earn-in option agreement with Power Metals Corp. ("Power Metals") to explore and develop lithium brines beneath the Company's existing lithium claims and Utah state lithium leases.
+The agreement entitles Power Metals to earn up to 65% of all of the Company's lithium holdings in Utah by completing the following:

-- Finance and complete two exploration wells targeting lithium brine occurrences beneath American Potash's U.S. federal lithium claims and/or its Utah state lithium leases; the drill rig must be mobilized on site for the first well within nine months of the definitive agreement signing date and the second well within one year of the definitive agreement signing date; - 2.
-Deliver to American Potash a cash deposit of USD\$250,000 within 90 days of the definitive agreement signing date (subsequently deleted on amendment on October 18, 2017); and - 3.
-Issue 1,000,000 common shares of Power Metals to American Potash; shares will be issued according to the following schedule: one-third 180 days after the definitive agreement date, one-third after 270 days of the definitive agreement date and one-third on the first anniversary of the definitive agreement date (received).
+Finance and complete two exploration wells targeting lithium brine occurrences beneath the Company's U.S. federal lithium claims and/or its Utah state lithium leases; the drill rig must be mobilized on site for the first well within year of the definitive agreement signing date and the second well within one year of the definitive agreement signing date;

+Deliver to American Potash a cash deposit of USD\$250,000 within 90 days of the definitive agreement signing date (subsequently deleted on amendment on October 18, 2017); and

+Issue 1,000,000 common shares of Power Metals to the Company; shares will be issued according to the following schedule: one-third 180 days after the definitive agreement date, one-third after 270 days of the definitive agreement date and one-third on the first anniversary of the definitive agreement date (received).

-On June 7, 2017, the Company received 1,000,000 shares of Power Metals from the joint venture earn-in option agreement with Power Metals.
-The fair value of the shares at acquisition date was \$280,000 and recorded as a reduction to the mineral properties.
+On June 7, 2017, the Company received 1,000,000 shares of Power Metals (PWM) from the joint venture earn-in option agreement with Power Metals.
+The fair value of the shares at acquisition date and at July 31, 2017 were \$280,000 and recorded as a reduction to the mineral properties.